tomcramer/code-of-conduct/helpers.md

 * Michael B. Klein, Northwestern University (michael.klein@northwestern.edu, mbklein on GitHub, Twitter, Freenode)
 * Chris Awre, University of Hull (c.awre@hull.ac.uk, clawre on GitHub and Twitter)
 * Your name here

+NOTE: AS OF JANUARY 2014, THIS LIST HAS BEEN SUPERSEDED BY A PAGE ON THE HYDRA WIKI @ https://wiki.duraspace.org/display/hydra/Hydra+Community+Helpers

+PLEASE MAKE FUTURE UPDATES TO THIS LIST THERE.